Luehang/react-paypal-button-v2/README.md

 > An easy and simple to use React button component to implement PayPal&#39;s Checkout with Smart Payment Buttons V2 (Version 2).

+> Check out the [docs](https://luehangs.site/lue_hang/projects/react-paypal-button-v2) for a complete documentation.

 :information_source: This PayPal Checkout integration uses the PayPal JavaScript SDK.
 Starting at the beginning of February 2019, all new users must use PayPal's version 2 integration as version 1 is now depreciated.

 <br/>